acend/docsy-plus/README.md

 ## Dynamicaly replace lab-host

-This Features is used to replace instances of `//localhost` on html pages with a value taken from an URL param.
-The feature is handy to individualize the labs content with references to your personal lab environment.
+The Features is used to replace instances of `//localhost` on html pages with a value taken from an URL param.
+This let's individualize content with references to your personal lab environment (IP or hostname).

 ### Enable the feature